anderssonlab/PRIMEloci/README.md

 # PRIMEloci

-The PRIMEloci repository offers tools for genome-wide prediction of accurately identified tag clusters (TCs) from CAGE data using machine learning models.
+The PRIMEloci repository offers tools for genome-wide prediction of regulatory elements from CAGE data using machine learning models.
 The core model, based on LightGBM, was trained on GM12878 whole-cell CAGE and nucCAGE data from the Andersson lab.
-PRIMEloci automates the workflow from bigWig files to accurately identified TC .bed and .rds files, providing flexibility for users to either use bash scripts for a full pipeline execution or directly interact with R functions for a more programmatic approach.
+PRIMEloci automates the workflow from bigWig files to accurately identified enhancers and promoters, providing flexibility for users to either use bash scripts for a full pipeline execution or directly interact with R functions for a more programmatic approach.
 While the project was initially developed based on the human genome hg38, it can be adapted for use with other species.

 ## Table of Contents